Ejyke90/fintech-mapping-features/docs/docs/xml-sanitizer/overview.md

 ## API Endpoints

 The service exposes RESTful endpoints for XML sanitization.
-See the [API Reference](/docs/xml-sanitizer/api) for complete documentation.
+API documentation will be available at `/swagger-ui.html` when the service is running.

 ## Configuration